Daltonhensley19/refcollect/README.md

 # Refcollect

 Refcollect is a Rust library for managing references to objects via roots.
 These roots (and their associated references) are managed internally via the `MarkandSweepGC` data structure.
-This data structure is intended to be used as a simple garbage collector that implements the so-called [mark and sweep algorithm] (https://www.cs.odu.edu/~zeil/cs330/f13/Public/garbageCollection/garbageCollection-htmlsu5.html).
+This data structure is intended to be used as a simple garbage collector that implements the so-called [mark and sweep algorithm](https://www.cs.odu.edu/~zeil/cs330/f13/Public/garbageCollection/garbageCollection-htmlsu5.html).

 ## Table of Contents